UniSwarm/uDevkit-SDK/support/driver/i2c/README.md

 * `I2C_READ_RESTART` (default) or `I2C_READ_STOPSTART` to indicate if device need a restart or a stop followed by a start between read transaction (both exists)

 This flag should be used with (|) pipes/logic or.
-It is not necessary to precice it if you use default value
+It is not necessary to precise it if you use default value

 ## Development status
-Device assignation, config, send and read data fully functionnal
+Device assignation, configuration, send and read data fully functional

 ### TODO :
 + review error return in high level function and i2c_getc